suyoin/rbxts-fabric/README.md

 	ref?: Player;

 	//alternatively, if you are using `defaults` for this unit, you could omit the `data` field above and just add `defaults: { bar: boolean }`,
-	//where you would also do `defaults: { bar: true }` in the below implementation of this interface
+	//in which you would also have to do `defaults: { bar: true }` in the below implementation of this interface

 	foo(this: ThisFabricUnit<"ExampleUnit">): void;
 }